 Do you want to disable Google AMP in WordPress?
 Many bloggers and websites who jumped on the Google AMP trend are now disabling it for different reasons.
 The challenge is that disabling Google AMP is not as simple as one would hope for.
 If you are wondering how you can disable Google AMP in WordPress, you might want to stick with this article.

 If you have tried Google AMP, and it has negatively affected your conversion rates, then you should probably disable Google AMP in WordPress (your website).

 With that being said, today, here at DevotePress, we will be learning the easiest way possible to disable Google AMP in WordPress.

 There are a couple of WordPress plugins that allow you to add Google AMP support to your website.
 The basic settings remain the same regardless of what plugin you are using.

-The very first thing you need to do is deactivate the AMP plugin from the WordPress Plugin Directory.
+The very first thing you need to do is deactivate the Accelerated Mobile Pages (AMP) plugin from the WordPress Plugin Directory.

 Deactivating the AMP plugin will disable the AMP support on your website.